xXbaodeptraiXx/BedrockServer2000/README.md

 # BedrockServer2000

-A cross-platform command line Minecraft Bedrock server wrapper (supports Windows x64 and Linux x64)
+A cross-platform command line Minecraft Bedrock server wrapper (supports Windows 10+ x64 and Linux x64)

 _Some small parts of the code are based on my other repository (<https://github.com/BaoUida2000/minecraft-bedrock-server-manager>) which was forked from Benjerman's Minecraft Server Manager (<https://github.com/Benjerman/Minecraft-Server-Manager>)._

 ## Has been tested on

 - Windows 10 64bit
-- Windows 8.1 64bit
 - Ubuntu 18.04 64bit
 - Ubuntu 18.04.5 64bit